-You can change the amount you are deferring at any time by calling 800.294.3575 or by visiting the website: www.mylife.jhrps.com.
-You can only make one change per month.
-Once you request a change, a confirmation statement will be mailed to your home address.
-The change will take effect within one or two pay periods.
+You can change the amount you are deferring at any time by calling 800-294-3575 or by visiting the website: www.mylife.jhrps.com.
+Once you request a change, you can choose to get a confirmation statement online or have it mailed to your home address.
+The change will take effect as soon as administratively feasible.